 Correction of hypokalemia may require large doses of potassium chloride.
 It is important to use potassium chloride and not other salts that are linked with poorly absorbable anions such as gluconate or aspartate, as these do not correct hypokalemia and may worsen the associated metabolic alkalosis.
 The poor gastric tolerability of potassium chloride is often the major issue.

 High doses of magnesium sulfate or oxide may cause diarrhea.
 Magnesium chloride is better tolerated and can be given at a daily dosage of 4 mg/kg to 5 mg/kg per day divided into four to six doses to avoid diarrhea.

-If tolerated, consider aldosterone antagonists, potassium-sparing diuretics, like amiloride (5 mg to 10 mg per day) and spironolactone (200 mg to 300 mg per day), inhibitors of the renin-angiotensin system.
+If tolerated, consider aldosterone antagonists, potassium-sparing diuretics like amiloride (5 mg to 10 mg per day) and spironolactone (200 mg to 300 mg per day) as well as inhibitors of the renin-angiotensin system.
 However, in patients with low blood pressure, these agents may not be well-tolerated and should be administered with caution.

 Prognosis is good, except a few patients may be at risk for cardiac arrhythmias.